He was aware of the constant rhythm of movement.

 He made little distance slowly, hands tightening on the thick rope wrapped around his numb hands.
 He glanced back to make sure all the bodies were still attached to the rope and was pleased to see that they were.

-He kept walking with the dead on the rope until he breasted the rise, and collapsed to his knees.
+He kept walking with the dead people on the rope until he breasted the rise, and collapsed to his knees.
 He closed his eyes, and when he opened them, he saw that he was kneeling in a sea of blood and the bodies were floating around him, barely managing to keep their faces at the surface as they stared unblinkingly up at the sky.